malramsay64/phd-thesis/05_Crystal_Melting/results.md

 # Results

-This section measures the melting rate of the p2 crystal and describes the rates using different models of growth.
+This section measures the melting rate of the p2 crystal which is found to be the best candidate for growth, @sec:Melting_Behaviour describing the growth rates through different models.
 This allows us to understand which aspects of the growth and melting rates are important for describing the process, giving an understanding of why crystallisation and growth is so slow.